Passenger process: From Schiphol Plaza to gate, an alternative view

 Schiphol is a coordinating organisation.
 This means that we entrust many of our services and commercial activities to external companies and organisations.
 Retailers and restaurateurs may be our tenants, but they run their own businesses.
 It is the airlines’ job to ensure that their check-in desks and gates are properly staffed.
 The Royal Netherlands Marechaussee and Customs help to keep us safe at Schiphol.
 You could see us as the composer and the external parties as the symphony orchestra: it’s our responsibility to ensure that the individual specialists perform harmoniously together, enabling travellers to relax as they’re guided across the airport.

-150,000 passengers in 24 hours?
+200,000 passengers in 24 hours?
 Although we used to call that busy, it’s totally normal now.
-In the summer of 2016, we even reached the 222,000 mark.
-On peak days like that, Schiphol deploys crowd observers to guide holidaymakers safely from Schiphol Plaza to the gate.
-These 80 specially-trained officers do what their name suggests: they observe the crowds.
+On peak days Schiphol deploys crowd observers to guide holidaymakers safely from Schiphol Plaza to the gate.
+These specially-trained officers do what their name suggests: they observe the crowds.
 But unlike shepherds watching over their sheep, they keep the lowest possible profile.
 They only take action when absolutely necessary, for example by diverting groups to an alternative arrival hall.